minprog/modules/c/review/index.md

 Which student(s) contributed to reviewing your code?
 <input name="form[reviewers]" type="text" required>

 What changes did you make to your code in response to the reviews, and why?
+Take into account all of the listed aspects.
 <textarea name="form[changes]" rows="8" required></textarea>

 What did you **not** change in response to the reviews, and why?